FAQGURU/FAQGURU/topics/en/java.md

 * https://github.com/snowdream/115-Java-Interview-Questions-and-Answers

 [[↑] Back to top](#Java)
 ### What do you know about the big-O notation and can you give some examples with respect to different data structures?
-(Mid)

 The Big-O notation simply describes how well an algorithm scales or performs in the worst case scenario as the number of elements in a data structure increases.
 The Big-O notation can also be used to describe other behavior such as memory consumption.
 Since the collection classes are actually data structures, we usually use the Big-O notation to chose the best implementation to use, based on time, memory and performance.
 Big-O notation can give a good indication about performance for large amounts of data.